-In line with common practice in the financial services industry, Financial Services (SFS) uses return ROE (after tax) as one of its key profitability measures.
-Starting with fiscal year 2011, we define ROE (after tax) as SFS Profit after tax (annualized for purposes of interim reporting), divided by SFS average allocated equity.
+In line with common practice in the financial services industry, Financial Services (SFS) uses ROE (after tax) as one of its key profitability measures.
+We define ROE (after tax) as SFS Profit after tax (annualized for purposes of interim reporting), divided by SFS average allocated equity.
 SFS Profit as reported in the Segment information is defined as Income before income taxes (IBIT).
-For purposes of calculating ROE (after tax), however, the relevant income taxes are calculated on a simplified basis, by applying an assumed flat tax rate of 30% to SFS Profit, excluding Income (loss) from investments accounted for using the equity method, net which is generally net of tax already, and tax-free income components and other components which have already been taxed or are generally tax free.
+For purposes of calculating ROE (after tax), however, the relevant income taxes are calculated on a simplified basis, by applying an assumed flat tax rate of 30% to SFS Profit, excluding Income (loss) from investments accounted for using the equity method, net which is generally net of tax already, and tax-free income components and other components which have already been taxed, or are generally tax free, or which serve as an adjustment for material taxable Income (loss) from investments accounted for using the equity method, net.
 The allocated equity for SFS is mainly determined and influenced by the size and quality of its portfolio of commercial finance assets (primarily leases and loans) and equity investments.
 This allocation is designed to cover the risks of the underlying business and is in line with common credit risk management standards.
 The actual risk of the SFS portfolio is evaluated and controlled on a regular basis.
 The allocated equity is calculated quarterly.